Skip to content

 setEmail Set email No

-setExts Set user extensions No For adding rules see here
+setExts Set user extensions No For addition rules, please check here

 Code Example